 I got out my pans and flashlight and proceeded to raise hell in order to scare them away.
 The bears were quite professional in their pillaging, and also quite thorough.
 They want directly to where my food cache was in the tree and ripped it down.

 I couldn’t jump and touch the bag, but the biggest bear reached up and sort of swatted the whole bundle down.
-It looked like a kid dunking a basketball, with the jump and everything.
-My stuff sack split like a ripe melon, and my carefully-hoarded food spilt out.
+My stuff sack split like a ripe melon, and my carefully-hoarded food spilled out.
 The bears ate much of it, and spoiled what they couldn’t eat.

 Meanwhile, the Michigan hikers were really scared.
 They were afraid to leave the tent, but afraid to stay inside.
 Both of them grabbed cooking utensils and came to join me in noise.
 We must have looked like a marching band as we walked around, banging on our pans and calling the bears dirty names.